Antenna types: Categorizing antennas and organization of article sections

-Traveling wave antennas are made from long wires, not far above ground and aligned in the direction from which signals are desired; also sometimes pairs of alternately diverging and converging wires are used, whose center-line aims in the desired receive direction.
+Traveling wave antennas are made from long wires, not far above ground and aligned in the direction from which signals are desired; also sometimes zig-zagging pairs of alternately diverging and converging wires are used, whose center-line aims in the desired receive direction.
 Traveling wave antennas are notable for being one of the few types of antennas that are normally not self resonant: Electrical waves induced by received radio waves travel through the antenna wire in the direction that the arriving RF signals are travelling.
 Only electrical waves traveling toward the feedpoint are collected; waves traveling away from the feedpoint are grounded through a terminating resistor at the end of the wire opposite the feedpoint.
 The resistive termination makes the antenna receive in only one direction; in their function, they achieve goals similar to an aperture antenna but traveling wave antennas are much simpler, so much easier to build.
 In order to make them even more directional, they are made several wavelengths long, hence unsteerable.
 Absorption in the terminating resistor makes them inefficient radiators, but still sometimes used for transmitting since they work on any frequency.